 - Monitor the WSO2 logs for errors.

-If you see any problems in the migrated system, revert the traffic back to the previous setup and investigate the problem.
+If you see any problems in the migrated system, revert the traffic to the previous setup and investigate the problem.